" ... beautiful, dark-toned mezzo... "

 Canadian mezzo-soprano, Christina Campsall, was hailed by GBOPERA MAGAZINE "with a healthy voice, powerful, easily driven to the contralto register, but at ease even in the highest areas, a real discovery,” after her performance as Romeo in Teatro Comunale di Bologna's production of Bellini's Capuleti e i Montecchi.
 She is a recipient of the Bayreuth-Stipendium 2020, the Lotte Lehmann Stipendium 2020, and a finalist in the Jette Parker Young Artists at the Royal Opera House 2019.

-Ms. Campsall is currently studying at the Hochschule Musik Akademie in Basel, for her Masters in Vocal Performance under Marcel Boone, and was a member of the School of Excellence at the Schola Cantorum Basiliensis.
+Ms. Campsall holds a Masters in Vocal Performance with distinguished honours from the Hochschule Musik-Akademie in Basel, Switzerland from the studio of Marcel Boone, and was a member of the School of Excellence at the Schola Cantorum Basiliensis.
 She is a graduate of the Artist Diploma Program in Classical Vocal Performance from the Glenn Gould School of the Royal Conservatory of Music, in Toronto, under Stephanie Bogle.